 Post-Secondary and Asthma: Asthma and Allergy Friendly Accommodations

-I won’t say “fragrance free” because adhering to the rules is up to your peers to help you out!
-However, your campus’s Disability/Accessibility Services department likely has dealt with people with fragrance sensitivities before—from those of us with asthma and allergies, to people with headaches or migraines triggered by fragrances (I also fall into that category!).
+I won’t say “fragrance-free” because adhering to the rules is up to your peers to help you out!
+However, your campus’s Disability/Accessibility Services department likely has dealt with people with fragrance sensitivities before.
+This is especially true for those of us with asthma and allergies and people with headaches or migraines triggered by fragrances (I also fall into that category!).

 If you experience health issues from fragrances, getting this documented and on file is important!
-Your campus may place signs on your classroom door to advise students that a student in the class or classroom has health issues triggered by fragrances, and a representative may come speak to your class about what this actually means and what students need to avoid.
+Your campus may place signs on your classroom door to advise students that a student in the class or classroom has health issues triggered by fragrances.
+A representative may come to speak to your class about what this actually means and what students need to avoid.
 And, they won’t—or shouldn’t—single you out!

 Allergy-aware locker banks